pokt-network/smt/docs/smt.md

 This library defines the `SimpleMap` interface which is implemented as an extremely simple in-memory key-value store.

-Although it is is a submodule, it is ideal for simple, testing or non-production use cases.
+Although it is a submodule, it is ideal for simple, testing or non-production use cases.
 It is used in the tests throughout the library.

 See [simplemap.go](../kvstore/simplemap/simplemap.go) for the implementation